1/2teaspooncourse ground black peppercoarse ground

 Instructions

-Prepare the Meat: Place the tri tip on a sheet tray or large plate and brush it evenly with Worcestershire sauce.
+Prepare the Meat: Place the 2-3 pounds tri tip roast on a sheet tray or large plate and brush it evenly with Worcestershire sauce.
 Set aside.

-Make the Dry Rub: Add dried minced onion, red pepper flakes, dill seed, mustard seed, and coriander to a spice grinder.
+Make the Dry Rub: Add 2 teaspoons dried minced onion, 1/2 teaspoon red pepper flakes, 1/4 teaspoon dill seed, 1/4 teaspoon mustard seed, and 1/4 teaspoon whole coriander to a spice grinder.
 Pulse until broken down but still slightly coarse.

 Combine the Rub: Transfer the ground spice mix to a medium bowl.
-Whisk in garlic powder, brown sugar, kosher salt, and black pepper until well combined.
+Whisk in 1/2 teaspoon garlic powder, 2 tablespoons packed light brown sugar, 1 teaspoon kosher salt, and 1/2 teaspoon course ground black pepper until well combined.

 Season and Marinate: Sprinkle the dry rub generously over the tri tip and rub it in thoroughly.
 Use all of the seasoning.
 Cover and refrigerate for 2 hours.